input-output-hk/scrypto/README.md

 Run `sbt test` from a folder containing the framework to launch tests.

+# Benchmarks

+Run `sbt bench:test` from a folder containing the framework to launch embedded benchmarks.

 # License

 The code is under Public Domain CC0 license means you can do anything with it.
 Full license text is in [COPYING file](https://github.com/ScorexProject/scrypto/blob/master/COPYING)